List of Marvel Comics teams and organizations: Sinister Squadron

-The Sinister Squadron is an organization that appears in American comic books published by Marvel Comics.

 The Sinister Squadron is a multiversal team that was founded by a mysterious person to make sure the Spider-Society is never formed.
 The first member seen is the Gwen Stacy version of Green Goblin from an unidentified reality who abducted Spider-Man 2099.
 Lady Araña worked to rescue him while avoiding the Green Goblin.
-The rest of the line-up consists of various alternate universe variants of Spider-Man's enemies.
+The rest of the line-up is led by the Aunt May version of Madame Web and consists of various alternate universe versions of Spider-Man's enemies.

 Sisterhood of the Wasp

-The Sisterhood of the Wasp is an organization appearing in American comic books published by Marvel Comics.

 The Sisterhood of the Wasp is a group that is led by the Insect-esque All-Mother during the "Spider-Island" storyline.

 Sisters of Sin

-The Sisters of Sin is an organization appearing in American comic books published by Marvel Comics.

 The Sisters of Sin are a group of young orphan girls who were accelerated into adulthood and given psionic powers by the Red Skull after being indoctrinated by Sinthea Shmidt and Mother Night.
 The Sisters of Sin would have many run-ins with Captain America before being de-aged when they entered a chamber designed to reverse the Red Skull's aging process and they were restored to children.
 The group's brainwashed members consisted of Sister Agony, Sister Death, Sister Dream, and Sister Pleasure.

 Six-Fingered Hand

-The Six-Fingered Hand is an organization appearing in American comic books published by Marvel Comics.

-The Six-Fingered Hand was a group of six lesser demons acting as pawns of more powerful demons, including Mephisto.
+The Six-Fingered Hand is a group of six lesser demons acting as pawns of more powerful demons, including Mephisto.
 The legion of demons once plotted to merge Earth and Hell, but their plan was successfully opposed by the Defenders.
 The six are also responsible for the creation of the Lesser Grey God, a statuette which has the power to reactivate old curses.